Suspension (punishment): Workplace

 Suspension is a common practice in the workplace for being in violation of an organization's policy, or major breaches of policy.
 Work suspensions occur when a business manager or supervisor deems an action of an employee, whether intentional or unintentional, to be a violation of policy that should result in a course of punishment, and when the employee's absence during the suspension period does not affect the company.
-This form of action hurts the employee because s/he will have no hours of work during the suspended period and therefore will not get paid, unless the suspension is with pay, or is challenged and subsequently overturned.
+This form of action hurts the employee because they will have no hours of work during the suspended period and therefore will not get paid, unless the suspension is with pay, or is challenged and subsequently overturned.
 Some jobs, which pay on salary, may have paid suspensions, in which the affected worker will be prevented from coming to work but will still receive pay.
 Generally, suspensions are deemed most effective if the affected worker remains unpaid.
 Suspensions are usually given after other means of counseling statements have been exhausted, but some violations may result in immediate suspension.
 Suspensions are tracked, and any number of them, even one may prevent one from receiving raises, bonuses or promotions, or could cause dismissal from the company.

 Suspension clauses are common components of collective bargaining agreements.
 Suspensions may be challenged by employees in unionized organizations through the filing of a grievance.

 Suspension on full pay can also be used when an employee needs to be removed from the workplace to avoid prejudicing an investigation.
 This is used not as a punishment, but in the employer's best interest.
 For example, a police officer who shoots a person while on duty will be given a suspension with pay during the investigation, not to punish, but to enable the department to carry out its investigation.